yaramohajerani/FrontLearning/README.md

 # Detection of Glacier Calving Margins with Convolutional Neural Networks: A Case Study
+## Yara Mohajerani, Michael Wood, Isabella Velicogna, and Eric Rignot
+### doi.org/10.3390/rs11010074

+For questions contact <ymohajer@uci.edu>.

 Scripts, training data, and trained networks.
-DOI:

-For questions contact <ymohajer@uci.edu>.

 Training data and the trained networks presented in the paper are available in the `data` directory.

-**Note** The provided scripts assume all data is located in ```Frontlearning_data```, which should be placed in the same directory as the folder containing this repository (not *inside* the directory containing the scripts, instead the code and data folders should be separate but both in the same directory).
+**Note** The provided scripts assume all data is located in ```Frontlearning_data```, which should be placed in the same directory as the folder containing this repository (not *inside* the directory containing the scripts, instead the code and data directories should be in the same parent directory).

 The training data has already been rotated and pre-processed.
 The rotation is done by `createRotatedTrainingData.py`